MrzHack/Insta-hack/README.md

 ./Instatools

-Maka Anda harus memilih nomor INSTAGRAM TOOLS
+Then chose the number you want INSTAGRAM TOOLS.

-Semoga berhasil.
+Goodluck.

-Oleh Mr.z
+Created By : Mr.z